NatasaMiric/rock-papper-scissors/README.md

 **Score**

   * The score is showing user's and computer's points and updating in each round depending on who is the winner.
-  * It helps the user to keep updated who leads the game and who will be the winner.
+  * It helps the user to keep updated on who leads the game and who will be the winner.

   ![](docs/wireframes/score.png)

 **Restart Game**

-  * The restart button allows user to click on it and start a new game from beginning.
+  * The restart button allows the user to click on it and start a new game from the beginning.
-  * This feature is valuable to user because it gives clear instruction to user where he needs to click in order to restart the game instead of clicking on reload page button.
+  * This feature is valuable to the user because it gives clear instructions to a user where he needs to click to restart the game instead of clicking on reload page button.

   ![](docs/wireframes/restart.png)

 **Rules**

-  * Beneath the score are displayed rules of the game Rock Paper Scissors Lizard Spock.
+  * Beneath the score are displayed  the rules of the game Rock Paper Scissors Lizard Spock.
   * This section is valuable to the user to understand how the game is played.

   ![](docs/wireframes/rules.png)

 **Footer**

-  * Footer is located at the bottom of the page and contains the GitHub and Linkedin page of the project creator.
+  * Footer is located at the bottom of the page and contains the GitHub and Linkedin pages of the project creator.
   * It is valuable to the creator to present herself and her work and make new connections.

 ![](docs/wireframes/footer.png)